Washingtonwei/use-case-style-guide/use-case-templates/README.md

         <li>The User chooses to delete this <em>&lt;whatever&gt;</em>.</li>
         <li>
-          The System validates that the deletion can be carried out according to "Data integrity and deletion rules" and "Referring objects handling strategy" defined in Associated Information of this use case.
+          The System validates that the deletion can be carried out according to the "Data integrity and deletion rules" and the "Referring objects handling strategy" defined in the Associated Information of this use case.
         </li>
         <li>
-          The System alerts the User of the consequences of this deletion according to "Data integrity and deletion rules" defined in Associated Information of this use case, warns the User about the deletion, and asks the User to confirm.
+          The System alerts the User of the consequences of this deletion according to the "Data integrity and deletion rules" defined in the Associated Information of this use case, warns the User about the deletion, and asks the User to confirm.
         </li>
-        <li>The User confirms deletion.</li>
+        <li>The User confirms the deletion.</li>
         <li>
-          The System deletes <em>&lt;whatever&gt;</em> according to
-          "Deletion strategy" and "Referring objects handling strategy" defined in Associated Information of this use case and alerts the User that this <em>&lt;whatever&gt;</em> has been deleted.
+          The System deletes the <em>&lt;whatever&gt;</em> according to the "Deletion strategy" and the "Referring objects handling strategy" defined in the Associated Information of this use case and alerts the User that this <em>&lt;whatever&gt;</em> has been deleted.
         </li>
         <li>
           The System notifies relevant actors about the deletion of
-          <em>&lt;whatever&gt;</em> according to "Notification" defined in
+          <em>&lt;whatever&gt;</em> according to the "Notification" defined in
-          Associated Information of this use case.
+          the Associated Information of this use case.
         </li>
         <li>Use case ends.</li>
       </ol>